 The experience of judgement, shame, and anxiety when eating in public is not specific to anorexia nervosa.
 Nearly all individuals struggling with an eating disorder report discomfort while dining around peers, loved ones, or even strangers.
 For example, those with binge eating disorder have reported feeling anxious or embarrassed when eating in public.
 The negative “eating disorder voices” in a binge eating situation may harp on what those around them are thinking about the amount of food on their plate or the contents of their plate.
 Alternatively, individuals who struggle with restricted eating behaviors may experience fear that those around them will urge them to eat more.
 This meal-related “noise” will typically result in the exacerbation of the individual’s eating disordered behavior in an effort to alleviate the anxiety.

 How Meal Support Can Help

-If you or a loved one are struggling to eat in public, it may be time to seek professional help.
+If you or a loved one are struggling with eating publicly, it may be time to seek professional help.
 Programs such as therapeutic meal support can help re-establish mealtime as a rewarding and pleasant experience.
 Supported meal programs provide breakfast, lunch and dinner to clients in a small, relaxed, therapeutic group setting.
 Each meal takes place in the presence of a trained therapist facilitator.
-In an effort to quiet this cognitive “noise” conversation is encouraged amongst clients to distract from the experience of any negative self-talk/anxiety and promote normal, healthy social interaction during mealtime
+In an effort to quiet this cognitive “noise” conversation is encouraged amongst clients to distract from the experience of any negative self-talk/anxiety and promote normal, healthy social interaction during mealtime.

-At Columbus Park we feel supported meal programming is paramount to recovery.
-For more information about this program contact us here
+At Columbus Park, we feel supported meal programming is paramount to recovery.
+Please contact us for more information about this program.